cq674350529/pocs_slides/pocs/MikroTik/vul_lcdstat_3/README.md

 #### Affected Version

-This vulnerability was initially found in long-term  `6.44.6`, and was fixed in stable `6.47.0`.
+This vulnerability was initially found in long-term  `6.44.6`, and was fixed in stable `6.47`.

+#### Timeline

++ 2020/03/11 - report the vulnerability to the vendor
++ 2020/06/02 - vendor fix it in stable `6.47`